 It’s not hard to see the benefits of earned media.
 Earned media (also known as user-generated content) refers to anything that the public has shared simply because they love your brand, including selfies at your destination, social media mentions, social media shares, reviews, ratings, user recommendations, word of mouth, and more.

-The best place to start is to by measuring user generated content (UGC) for stand-out engagements and then empowering your best contributors for repeats and referrals.
+The best place to start is by measuring user generated content (UGC) for stand-out engagements and then empowering your best contributors for repeats and referrals.

 How Do I Know What to Measure?